turtl/www/views/pages/download.md

 the same features.

-One benefit of the desktop app is that it lets you run Turtl on most platforms, even if you don't use Chrome as your main browser.
+One benefit of the desktop app is that it lets you run Turtl on most platforms, even if you don't use Chrome/Firefox as your main browser.

 ## [Turtl for Firefox is alpha](/faq#what-s-wrong-with-the-firefox-extension)